+Federal Immigration Law Compliance for Staff

 The board has the legal responsibility of employing all staff.
-The responsibility of administering the recruitment process is assigned to the superintendent.
-Prior to final action by the board, a prospective staff member shall present necessary documents which establish eligibility to work and attest to his/her eligibility as required by P.L.
-99-603, Immigration Reform and Control Act of 1986.
-As required by federal immigration law, the superintendent shall certify that he/she has: “examined the documents which were presented to me by the new hire, that the documents appear to be genuine, that they appear to relate to the individual named, and that the individual is a U.S. citizen, a legal permanent resident, or a non-immigrant alien with authorization to work.”
-This certification shall be made on the I-9 form issued by the federal Immigration and Naturalization Service.
+The responsibility of administering the recruitment process is assigned to the superintendent/designee.
+Prior to final action by the board, a prospective staff member will present necessary documents which establish eligibility to work as required by federal immigration law.
+The superintendent/designee will certify that he/she has: “examined the documents which were presented to me by the new hire, that the documents appear to be genuine, that they appear to relate to the individual named, and that the individual is a U.S. citizen, a legal permanent resident, or a non-immigrant alien with authorization to work.”
+This certification will be made on the I-9 form issued by the federal Immigration and Naturalization Service.

+Child Support Reporting for Staff

-The district shall report all new hires to the state Department of Social and Health Services Division of Child Support as required by P.L.
+The district will report all new hires to the state Department of Social and Health Services Division of Child Support as required by P.L.
 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996.

+Sexual Misconduct Release Form for Staff

-The district shall require that every prospective staff member sign a release form allowing the district to contact school employers regarding prior acts of sexual misconduct.
+Pursuant to state law, the district will require that every prospective staff member sign a release form allowing the district to contact school employers regarding prior acts of sexual misconduct.
+The applicant will authorize current and past school district employers including employers outside of Washington to disclose to the district sexual misconduct, if any, and make available to the district all documents in the employer’s personnel, investigative or other files related to the sexual misconduct.
+The applicant is not prohibited from employment in Washington state if the laws or policies of another state prohibit disclosure of this information or if the out-of-state district denies the request.

-Disclosure Of Crime
+Disclosure for Staff and Volunteers

-Prior to employment of any unsupervised staff member or volunteer, the district shall require the applicant to disclose whether he/she has been:
+Prior to employment of any unsupervised staff member or volunteer, the district will require the applicant to disclose whether he/she has been:

 Convicted of any crime against persons;